Nerdya/react-native-vpage-sdk/README.md

 # react-native-vpage-sdk

-`react-native-vpage-sdk` is a lightweight and easy-to-use React Native SDK for integrating Agora-powered real-time video calls with WebSocket-based session tracking.
-Designed for Android and iOS, this SDK simplifies the implementation of Agora video calls, ensuring seamless connection management and agent-based call routing.
+`react-native-vpage-sdk` is a lightweight and easy-to-use React Native SDK for integrating real-time video calls with WebSocket-based session tracking.
+Designed for Android and iOS, this SDK simplifies the implementation of video calls, ensuring seamless connection management and agent-based call routing.

 Features:

-✅ Easy Agora Integration – Initialize and start calls with minimal setup.
+✅ Easy Integration – Initialize and start calls with minimal setup.

 ✅ WebSocket Session Tracking – Keep track of live sessions in real time.